Cancer Research UK logo.

 The pituitary gland

 This is a small gland at the base of the brain.
 You can see it in the diagram above.
-The pituitary makes a number of hormones and controls many different body functions.
+The pituitary gland makes a number of hormones and controls many different body functions.
 Many of the pituitary gland hormones signal to other parts of the hormone system to make or stop making other hormones.

 Pituitary hormones control: